jasminkarki/emotion-classification/README.md

-Emotion Classification
+Multi-class Emotion Detection of ISEAR Dataset
 ==============================

-This is a multi-class emotion classification project.
+This is a multi-class emotion classification project done in "Training for AI Engineers" program conducted by Fusemachines Nepal.

 Project Organization
 ------------